EnterpriseDB/tpa/docs/src/tpaexec-download-packages.md

 # tpaexec download-packages

-The purpose of the downloader is to provide the packages required to do a full installation of a TPAexec cluster from an existing configuration.
+The purpose of the downloader is to provide the packages required to do a full installation of a TPA cluster from an existing configuration.
 This is useful when you want to ship packages to secure clusters that do not have internet access, or avoid downloading packages repeatedly for test clusters.